Registration and Abstract Submissions

-The event will feature international and national keynote speakers, symposia and talks by brain stimulation researchers and clinicians, and most importantly, the opportunity to develop and extend collaborative links.
-There will also be awards provided to the best presentations, and a social event following the first day of proceedings, which will be held at St Lucy Caffe e Cucina, a restaurant located on the grounds of the St Lucia campus.
+The event will be held over four half days, with two am sessions and two pm sessions.
+It will feature international and national keynote speakers, symposia and talks by brain stimulation researchers and clinicians, and most importantly, the opportunity to develop and extend collaborative links.
+There will also be awards provided to the best presentations, and a student and early career researcher networking event.

 Event Code of Conduct